top of page

 Who Is the Exhausted Majority?

 Importantly, those in the Exhausted Majority are not apathetic.
-They—we—are disillusioned.
+They—we—are disillusioned and many are disengaged.

 And so they retreat.